 I tweet A LOT @cncx.
 The short version of my “Twitter policy” is that I don’t have one.
 Still, please keep the following points in mind:

 1. The one thing I hate on Twitter above all things are people whose philosophy is “I only follow you if you are a prominent blogger who has at least 1000 followers and are on 100 lists and I want to look all deep and stuff when people actually go to my page to click on the little list and I only want to follow people who tweet exactly what I tweet.”
-Using Twitter like an exclusive club it goes against the philosophy and nature of the platform and people who play high school games are missing out on the richness of the information at hand.
-If you are one of these Tweeters, I am judging you in private.
-I have to deal with enough hipster exclusivity in Lausanne.
-Not gonna do it online.
+Go back to Social Media 101.

 2. I follow people I like and my TL is as diverse as my interests.
 That means a little bit of social media, a little bit of Dutch and French, a little bit of Swiss stuff, a little bit of pro-choice stuff, a little bit of Islam, a little bit of New Orleans, a little bit of Algeria and Morocco, a little bit Ole Miss and so on.
 I’m a “life tweeter” and sometimes I talk about the weather and what I had for breakfast but I do think I have a good balance of life tweets, useful links and carefully chosen RTs.
 I don’t curate for popularity and don’t like people who do.
 That means I am not going to get offended if you don’t follow me back, either.